-The Company has 8 full-time employees and 1 part-time employee.
+The Company has 9 full-time employees.

 4.1.10.
 Investment Policy

 The Company's business objectives are to acquire a portfolio of long-term, stable, and diversified royalty streams from renewable energy generation facilities and to provide shareholders with capital appreciation and a growing, sustainable, long-term cash distribution over time.
 The Company's Investment Policy is to achieve the following long-term objectives: